evylang/evy/frontend/lab/samples/ifs/chat.md

 end
 ```

----
+[Next]

+## ⭐ Your Turn

-⭐ **Your turn:** Can you create your own chat bot?
+Can you create your own chat bot?

-### [>] Some ideas
+### Some ideas

-- 🍦 Ask about their favorite ice cream flavor instead of cookies.
+🍦 Ask about their favorite ice cream flavor instead of cookies.

-- 🎁 Ask if they want to open a surprise.
+🎁 Ask if they want to open a surprise.

 - If they say `"yes"`, reveal the surprise (let your imagination run wild 🐉).
-  - If they say `"no"`, respond with something like "And so it remains my secret
+- If they say `"no"`, respond with something like `"And so it remains my secret
-    🔒".
+🔒"`.
-  - If they say anything else, respond with "I don't understand."
+- If they say anything else, respond with `"I don't understand."`

 You could also ask about their favorite color, band, or football team and
 respond accordingly!